CloudLabs-MOC/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/02-Ex1-introduction-synthesize-exercise.md

 > **Note:** For this lab, pre-created Teams group chats named **Project Nexus** and **Project Phoenix** are available and contain project-related discussions that will be used throughout the exercises.

+If you do not see the Project Nexus or Project Phoenix chats in Microsoft Teams, please contact cloudlabs-support@spektrasystems.com for assistance.

 ## Learning Objectives